Takht-e Jamshid Aka Persepolis

 Takht-e Jamshid Aka Persepolis was the traditional center of the Persian Empire during the rule of the Achaemenid.
 Persepolis is located at a distance of around 70 km to the northeast direction of the contemporary city of Shiraz which is positioned in the Fars region of up-to-date Iran.
 In modern Persian, the place is known as Takht-e Jamshid which means Throne of Jamshid, and is commonly known as the Parseh.
 The most primitive remnants of Persepolis rendezvous from roughly 515 BC.
 To the very old Persians, the town was identified as Pārsa.
 The meaning of Parsa is “The City of Persians”.
 Persepolis is the Greek explanation of the actual name.

-The citadel of Persepolis is been declared a World Heritage site by UNESCO in the year 1979.
+The citadel of Persepolis was declared a World Heritage site by UNESCO in the year 1979.

 Construction